nanjizal/PolyominoTriangles/README.md

 - [OpenFL ->](https://rawgit.com/nanjizal/simpleTetris/master/binOpenFL/index.html)
 - [Heaps ->](https://rawgit.com/nanjizal/simpleTetris/master/binHeaps/index.html)

-Blocks are animated as triangles that are drawn to screen every frame, hitTest is done against the corners of all the bottom block triangles against all triangles of the other blocks, but a different hitTest solution is required.
+Blocks are animated by drawing triangles to screen every frame.
+HitTest is done using point in Triangle algorithm, so checking the corners of all the bottom block ( triangles ) against all triangles of the animating blocks.
+A different hitTest solution is required for Tetris functionality, but current could be improved perhaps by restoring block to last non hitTest position, perhaps add History for future alternate use.

-When shapes hit static blocks such as the bottom thier squares are transfered to the bottom block.
+When block shapes hit the static bottom ( blocks ) thier internal squares are transfered to the bottom block.

 At moment just renders tetris blocks rotating and falling with no keyboard control.